 Integrated Pest Management (IPM) first became known in the 1970s, when scientists observed that the chemical pesticides used extensively to eradicate plant pest epidemics were becoming less effective.
 They noticed that, despite the increased use of preventative insecticide sprays, insect damage to selected crops was getting more and more severe.

 It turned out that some pests had developed a certain level of resistance to different pesticides, and new formulas had to be developed to provide an alternative to older chemicals that were no longer effective.

-which presents several problems, including: tremendous economic and energy costs; disruption of natural control; disastrous effects on pollinators; user and consumer risks; environmental pollution and effects on wildlife.
-Other key benefits of Integrated Pest Management are, as outlined by the USDA
+[clickToTweet tweet=”The first and most important advantage of using IPM is a reduced amount of broad-spectrum pesticide use,” quote=”The first and most important advantage of using IPM is a reduced amount of broad-spectrum pesticide use,”] which presents several problems, including: tremendous economic and energy costs; disruption of natural control; disastrous effects on pollinators; user and consumer risks; environmental pollution and effects on wildlife.
+Other key benefits of Integrated Pest Management are, as outlined by the USDA:

 To be able to control all types of insect damage (direct, indirect, vector diseases, and contamination), an effective IPM program should contain the following basic steps:

 1. Inspection and Monitoring: All areas of the building should be thoroughly inspected for pest activity.
 Even if no pest activity is detected, monitoring should still be carried out, especially in areas where pests may easily find food, water, and shelter.
 Depending on the type of pests and stages that are causing the damage, pest control professionals can choose between direct (making visual assessment of the damage) or indirect (pheromone traps, light traps) monitoring methods.